titsuki/raku-Random-Choice/README.md

 DESCRIPTION
 ===========

-Random::Choice is a Perl 6 alias method implementation.
+Random::Choice is a Raku alias method implementation.
 Alias method is an efficient algorithm for sampling from a discrete probability distribution.

 METHODS
 -------